 Monkeys were trained to perform a decision-making task while they were seated in front of a computer screen.
 In this task, animals had to choose to either reject or accept a reward offer that differs in reward size (drops) and delay time.
 Different reward offers were indicated by different pretrained visual cues that indicate different combinations of reward size (2, 4 or 6 drops) and delay time (1, 5 or 10s).

 On each trial, animals had to first touch the bar and hold it for 500ms.
 Next, a small red square was presented at the center of the screen for 500ms.
 After that, one of the 9 visual cues was presented behind the red square at the center of the screen.
 The center square stayed red for a discrete random period at one of the five levels (1.5, 2, 2.5, 3 or 3.5 seconds) before it became purple.
 Animals reported their decisions by either releasing the bar anytime during the red period to reject the current offer or between 200 and 1200 ms after the purple square was presented to accept the offer.
 If the animal rejected the offer, a new trial started immediately.
 If the animal accepted the offer, the purple square became green and liquid reward of the indicated size was delivered after the indicated delay.
 The visual cue was turned off during reward delivery.
 If the monkeys released the bar before cue onset, within 200ms of presentation of the purple square onset or if they never released the bar during the trial, an error cue appeared on the screen for 1000 ms and the trial was considered an error.
 After an error trial the same cue was presented in the next trial.
+Error trials from both animals were excluded from the analysis.

+Data collection

+A noncommercial software REX (version XXX) was used to control simuli in the decision-making task.
+A commercial software Ripple grapevine (version XXX) was used for neural recordings.
+A custom software WangSpikeSorter (version 1.0.0) was used to perform offline spike sorting.

 Computation of choice consistency and decision evidence